Zócalo/Tenochtitlan metro station: Location and layout

-The facilities are partially accessible to people with disabilities as there is an elevator.
+The facilities are partially accessible to people with disabilities, including an elevator.
 Within the system, the station lies between Allende and Pino Suárez metro stations.
-The bicycle sharing system, Ecobici, services the area.
+The Ecobici bicycle-sharing system serves the area.

+Landmarks

-Inside the station, there is also an information desk and multiple murals titled Cenefas conmemorativas del Bicentenario (2010), created by Juan Carlos Garcés Botello and Jesús Cristóbal Flores Carmona.
-The station also features a cultural display managed by the National Institute of Anthropology and History, which illustrates the history of the Zócalo with a scale model.
+Inside the station are an information desk and multiple murals titled Cenefas conmemorativas del Bicentenario, painted by Juan Carlos Garcés Botello and Jesús Cristóbal Flores Carmona for the commemoration of the outbreak of the Mexican War of Independence and the Mexican Revolution.
+The station also features a cultural display managed by the National Institute of Anthropology and History, which illustrates the history of the Zócalo through a scale model.

-The station has a corridor that connects to Pino Suárez station via an underground passageway on the south side, called Pasaje Zócalo–Pino Suárez.
+The station has a corridor connecting it to Pino Suárez station via an underground passageway on the south side, known as Pasaje Zócalo–Pino Suárez.
 Opened in 1997, it includes 42 bookstores, a free library, and a mini-cinema.
-Originally, it was intended to serve as a connection to a proposed station named Salvador, but the plan was canceled due to the proximity of the existing stations.
+Originally, it was intended to serve as a connection to a proposed station named Salvador, but the plan was canceled due to the proximity of existing stations.

 History and construction

 Line 2 of the Mexico City Metro was built by Ingeniería de Sistemas de Transportes Metropolitano, Electrometro and Cometro, the latter being a subsidiary of Empresas ICA.
-Its first section, where Zócalo station is located, was inaugurated on 14 September 1970, running from Tasqueña to Tacuba metro station.
-The tunnel between Zócalo and Allende spans 602 m in length, while the section between Zócalo and Pino Suárez measures 745 m.
+Its first section, which includes Zócalo station, was inaugurated on 14 September 1970, running from Tasqueña to Tacuba.
+The tunnel between Zócalo and Allende is 602 m long, while the section between Zócalo and Pino Suárez measures 745 m.

-In 1983, there were plans for the Zócalo station to be an interchange station connecting Line 2 with the proposed Line 8, which was intended to run from Indios Verdes to Pantitlán station.
-However, the project was canceled due to inadequate planning and concerns about potential damage to historical buildings.
-The line was subsequently modified to run from Garibaldi to Constitución de 1917 metro stations, following a route beneath Avenida Eje Central.
+In 1983, plans were made for the Zócalo station to serve as an interchange between Line 2 with the proposed Line 8, which was intended to run from Indios Verdes to Pantitlán station.
+However, the project was canceled due to inadequate planning and concerns about potential damage to historic buildings.
+The line was subsequently rerouted to operate from Garibaldi to Constitución de 1917 stations, following a route beneath Avenida Eje Central.

-Since 2009, there is a free Internet café, the first of its kind within the metro system.
+Since 2009, the station has offered a free Internet café, the first of its kind in the metro system.
 In December 2019, the turnstiles on the southern side were replaced with motion-sensor speed gates to prevent fare evasion.